LeonPatmore/pr-creator/README.md

 Simple workflow runner that clones target repos, applies changes via a change agent, and submits PRs.

+### Use cases
+- Roll out the same change across many repos (e.g., config, dependency, linting updates).
+- Apply automated PRs using AI agents with optional human-written prompts.
+- Re-run safely on the same repo/branch using `--change-id` to iterate on fixes.
+- Drive changes from a prompt config repo for repeatable, reviewed instructions.

 ### Required tools
 - Docker (for the cursor change agent)
 - No git or GitHub CLI needed (Dulwich + GitHub API handle clone/push/PR)